devzarr/devzarr.github.io/_posts/2022-07-26-zarr-roadmap.markdown

 which have paved a smooth path for further development.
 We believe the upcoming progress will be in streamlined and much more systematic manner.

-As for me, its been 6 months since I started working with the [wonderful humans](https://gitter.im/zarr-developers/community#people) of Zarr and everyday I get to learn something new in terms of community engagement, technical skills or as simple as talking and teaching about Zarr to a group of humans.
-I believe that the future of Zarr looks promising and there’s many more exciting things are yet to come!
+As for me, it's been six months since I started working with the [wonderful humans](https://gitter.im/zarr-developers/community#people) of Zarr, and every day I get to learn something new in terms of community engagement, technical skills or as simple as talking and teaching about Zarr to a group of humans.
+I believe that the future of Zarr looks promising and there are many more exciting things yet to come!

 Thanks for reading this blog post.
 If you’d like to contribute to Zarr in any manner feel free to ping me or drop a 'Hi🙋🏻‍♂️' over at our [Gitter](https://gitter.im/zarr-developers/community) channel.
 Talk to you soon!